chri5toph3r/no_title/README.md

-While creating menu you should keep in mind: [work in progress with this one]
+While creating menu you should keep in mind:

 ```
-item [some text with properties]
+item [text with properties]

+container [items and container properties]

-line [
+area [
-    items...
+    container [item, item]
+    containers...
-    and properties
+    and area properties
 ]

-container [
-    line [item, item]
-    lines...
-    and even more properties
-]
 ```

-While line can be suggesting, that it's of height equal to 1 (i should just probably change the name, but line seems to fit in my imagination, so idk), all the elements have the height attribute, so they can all be in fact 2 dimensional.